 - Diabetes.
 UTIs are more common and more severe in people living with type 2 diabetes.
 This is likely due to the fact that diabetes can weaken the immune system’s ability to fight off infection.

 - Spinal cord injuries: It can be difficult to fully empty the bladder when someone has a spinal cord injury or other nerve damage.
-No wonder people with spinal cord injuries have an average 2.5 UTIs each year.
+No wonder people with spinal cord injuries have an average of 2.5 UTIs each year.

 - Urinary catheters: A catheter is a tube placed in the urethra and bladder to drain urine.
 Unfortunately, having a urinary catheter inserted or improper care of a catheter can introduce bacteria into the urinary tract.